This article is part of our Real Estate Business Startup Guide—a curated list of articles to help you plan, start, and grow your real estate business!

 Branding tip #2: Provide value and give people what they need

-In fact, branding, reputation, and authenticity seem to go hand in hand in real estate, no matter whom you speak with.
+Reputation and authenticity seem to go hand in hand in real estate.
 Michael Kelczewski a real estate agent for Brandywine Fine Properties Sotheby’s International, feels that people can sense non-verbal cues and behavior patterns.
 As a result, there’s much less that can go wrong if you behave authentically.

 Real estate investor, Eric Bowlin, holds the same belief.
 “Real estate is actually about people more than the land,” he says.
 “As a small business in real estate, I think it’s more about branding yourself than branding the business.
 Make people want to work with you.”